 Boys who are day boarders commute to school from home on a daily basis.
-They arrive on time for Assembly at 8.45 am, and depart again after supper or 1st Study.
-They are in school not only for classes, but for meals, sports and activities, and are fully integrated into the life of the school.
+They arrive on time for Assembly at 8.45 am, and depart again after supper (7:15 PM) or Second Study (9:15 PM).
+They are in school not only for classes, but for meals, sports, activities and study, and are fully integrated into the life of the school.

 An important part of the boys’ day outside the classroom is taken up with Supervised Study.
-There are two Study periods on each day school day.
+There are two Study periods on each school day.
 Day boarders who are juniors usually go home after the first of these periods, but are welcome to stay for the second period as well.
 The aim of Supervised Study is to encourage students to work on their own and to develop into active learners, while providing enough structure to make that happen.
-All students have class on Saturday mornings, after which Day Boarders go home and Boarders have ample opportunity to engage in various extra-curricular activities.
+All students have class on Saturday mornings, after which Day Boarders can go home and Boarders have ample opportunity to engage in various extra-curricular activities to which Day Boarders also have the option of attending.
 Boarders have two periods of Study on Saturday evenings, which is usually followed by a movie.

-Boarders celebrate the high point of the Christian week, the Sunday Eucharist, with the monastic community on Sundays at 10.00 am.
+Boarders celebrate the highpoint of the Christian week, the Sunday Eucharist, with the monastic community on Sundays at 10.00 am.
 Day Boarders are also welcome to attend.
-A considerable effort is made to ensure that the boys are fully involved in the celebration of the Mass.
-Several boys participate in the choir while others act as readers, servers and ushers.
-Many parents, brothers and sisters join the community for the Sunday Mass as well and this is warmly encouraged.
+A considerable effort is made to ensure that the boys are fully involved in the celebration of the Mass, by having them participate in the choir, as readers, servers and ushers.
+Many parents and brothers and sisters join the community for the Sunday Mass and this is warmly encouraged.
 The liturgy provides a welcome occasion for students, parents and staff to join together in prayer and to chat informally over coffee afterwards.
-The school, like the monastery, has a strong ecumenical tradition and some of our students come from other denominational backgrounds.
+The school, like the monastery has a strong ecumenical tradition, and some of our students come from other denominational backgrounds.
 The school Chaplain and the monastic community take an active part in the formation of students according to their respective religious traditions.